A unified Erd\H{o}s-P\'{o}sa theorem for cycles in graphs labelled by multiple abelian groups: Preliminaries

 For a set~$\mathcal{G}$ of graphs, we denote by~${\bigcup \mathcal{G}}$ the union of the graphs in~$\mathcal{G}$.
 By slight abuse of notation, we say two sets~$\mathcal{G}_1$ and~$\mathcal{G}_2$ of graphs are \emph{vertex-disjoint} if the graphs~${\bigcup \mathcal{G}_1}$ and~${\bigcup \mathcal{G}_2}$ are vertex-disjoint.

 Let~$A$ and~$B$ be vertex sets of~$G$.
 An \emph{${(A, B)}$-path} is a path from a vertex in~$A$ to a vertex in~$B$ such that all internal vertices are not contained in~${A \cup B}$.
 An \emph{$A$-path} is a nontrivial~${(A,A)}$-path.
-For a subgraph~$H$ of~$G$, we shortly write as an $H$-path for a ${V(H)}$-path.
+For a subgraph~$H$ of~$G$, we refer to a ${V(H)}$-path as an \emph{${H}$-path} for brevity.

 For a graph~$G$, let~$\branch(G)$ denote the set of vertices of~$G$ whose degree is not equal to~$2$.